iabecerrat92/holbertonschool-zero_day/0x03-git/README.md

-this is a Git exercise of Git
+.this is a Git exercise of Git